bruvellu/cephalic-furrow/3-text/furrow.md

 The central row of *eve*-expressing initiator cells are surrounded by *slp1*-expressing adjacent cells, with *prd* expression offset by a single row of cells relative to the inner *slp1* stripes ({@fig:genetic-patterning}g,i).
 Moreover, *slp1*-expressing cells also demarcate the outer edges of the invagination ({@fig:genetic-patterning}i).
 This combinatorial expression suggests that each row has a unique transcriptional identity.
-This arrangement is disrupted in *btd*, *eve*, and *prd* mutants (Supplementary Note 3), suggesting that it is important for the patterning and morphogenesis of the invagination in *Drosophila*.
+This arrangement is disrupted in *btd*, *eve*, and *prd* mutants (Supplementary Note 3), embryos that exhibit cephalic furrow defects ({@fig:initiator}).
-The data provides a template of cephalic furrow patterning to be compared with other species.
+This indicating that this specific molecular profile is important for the patterning and morphogenesis of the invagination in *Drosophila*, and provide a template for the comparison to other species.

 <!--Since *slp* is crucial to maintain parasegment polarity by activating *wingless* and repressing *engrailed* [@Cadigan1994-hz], the expression of *slp* may also be important for establishing the individual cell identities around the cephalic furrow.-->